rietho/blogdown_website/content/blog/2021-12-26-about-the-gap-the-mind-blog/index.md

 ---
 title: "About the Gap the Mind Blog"
-subtitle: "An experiment and a journey on writing about data analytics, management and mental health"
+subtitle: "An experiment and a journey on writing about data science, management and mental health"
-excerpt: "The 'Gap the Mind' blog is an experiment and a journey on writing about data analytics, management and mental health."
+excerpt: "The 'Gap the Mind' blog is an experiment and a journey on writing about data science, management and mental health."
-date: 2021-12-31
+date: 2022-01-30
 author: "Thomas Lieb"
 draft: false
 series: